#Commentary – Filling the Fighter Gap: Türkiye Turns to the Eurofighter After the F-35 Fallout

 Research Notes

 From Balloons to Drones publishes research notes on contributors’ current research projects.
-These take the form of more informal pieces and can be a discussion of a source or a note on a recent research theme.
+These take the form of more informal pieces and can be discussions of a source or notes on a recent research theme.
 These should be c.500 to 1,000 words.

 Book Reviews

 From Balloons to Drones publishes regular book reviews that aim to be an accessible collection of appraisals of recent publications about air power.
-If publishers are interested in having a publication reviewed, then, please contact us via the email address below.
+If you are a publisher interested in having your publication reviewed, please contact us at the email address below.
 See more here.

 Historic Book Reviews